fealrone/internship-2021/README.md

 	#### Question#4
 	1. What is the first commit's hash code?
 	2. What is the command to display up to 2 recent logs?
-	3. Write the default keyboard inputs when browsing/exiting in the log.
+	3. (**Bonus!**) Write the default keyboard inputs when browsing/exiting in the log in the command line/git bash.
 			a.
 Move page up.
 			b.
 Move page down.
 			c.
 Move to next line.